 Recently, the exNZFS team led by John McCann got the all new Winchcombe bivouac on site in the Tararuas.
 The idea to reinstate Winchcombe bivouac began a few years back after discussions about the old Forest Service bivouacs and that only two original ones remained (McGregor and Mid King).
 Returning Winchcombe bivouac adds one more of this type of backcountry hut that is representative of huts used by the deer cullers.
 Design used in this project had to incorporate current building standards and considerable effort was made by the Backcountry Trust team in negotiating this issue with the local district council.
+The project was funded by the Backcountry Trust, who own the building.
+The exNZFS have a management agreement with DOC to maintain Winchcombe.
 Read more below

 The original bivouac.
 Photo Paul Gush 1967